English National Ballet

-In 1990 he won the Gold Medal at the Prix de Lausanne, the Grand Prix at the 4th biennial Concours International de Danse de Paris, Vignale Danza Prize in Italy and Frédéric Chopin Prize, awarded by the Polish Artistic Corporation.
+In 1990, he won the Gold Medal at the Prix de Lausanne, the Grand Prix at the forth biennial Concours International de Danse de Paris, Vignale Danza Prize in Italy, and the Frédéric Chopin Prize, awarded by the Polish Artistic Corporation.

 He won the Dance Fellowship from the Princess Grace Foundation, United States in 1995.
-In 1997 he created the role of Frederick in Ben Stevenson’s Dracula and in 1998, added the role of Misgir in the première of Stevenson’s The Snow Maiden, partnering Nina Ananiashvili.
+In 1997, he created the role of Frederick in Ben Stevenson’s Dracula and in 1998, the role of Misgir in the première of Stevenson’s The Snow Maiden, partnering Nina Ananiashvili.

 Carlos joined The Royal Ballet under the direction of Anthony Dowell in 1998 before changing his title to Principal Guest Artist in 2003.
 He remains in the company today.

 In The Royal Ballet’s 1999/2000 seasons he performed: Nacho Duato’s Remanso, The Prince in The Nutcracker, Solo Boy in MacMillan’s Gloria, Franz in Ninette de Valois’ production of Coppélia, Nijinsky’s L’Après-midi d’un faune, Des Grieux in MacMillan’s Manon, the Messenger of Death in Song of the Earth, the Boy with Matted Hair in Anthony Tudor’s Shadowplay.

 During the 2001/02 season he made his debut as Basilio in Nureyev’s Don Quixote, and in the 2002/2003 season he made his debut as the title role in George Balanchine’s Apollo.
 He has created roles in Ashley Page’s Hidden Variables and William Tuckett’s 3:4.